How to Build a Customer Onboarding Automation From Scratch Using n8n

 Ideal buyers: marketing agencies, coaches and consultants, legal and accounting firms, SaaS companies, home services businesses with a discovery/intake process.
 Price this at $1,500–$2,500 one-time setup plus $300–$500/month for maintenance and updates.

-For more automation ideas, check out our guide on automating client reporting and our primer on n8n LangChain AI workflow integrations.
+For more automation ideas, check out our guide on automating client reporting and our primer on building AI chatbots for small business clients in n8n.

 Tools and Stack Summary